brucefan1983/GPUMD/README.md

 * However, if the journal does not accept this citation, you can check the Zenodo page of GPUMD (https://zenodo.org/record/4037256#.X2jkqWj7SUk) and cite the version you used.
 Each version has a unique DOI, which is very suitable for citation. **Remember to change the author list to Zheyong Fan and Alexander J. Gabourie.**

 ### Optional citation for the force, heat current, and virial formulas:
-* If your work involves using heat current and virial stress formulas as implemented in `GPUMD`, the following paper can be cited:
+* If your work involves using heat current and virial stress formulas as implemented in `GPUMD`, the following papers can be cited:

 [2] Zheyong Fan, Luiz Felipe C. Pereira, Hui-Qiong Wang, Jin-Cheng Zheng, Davide Donadio, and Ari Harju.
 Force and heat current formulas for many-body potentials in molecular dynamics simulations with applications to thermal conductivity calculations.
 Phys.
 Rev. B **92**, 094301, (2015). https://doi.org/10.1103/PhysRevB.92.094301

+[3] Alexander J. Gabourie, Zheyong Fan, Tapio Ala-Nissila, Eric Pop, Spectral Decomposition of Thermal Conductivity: Comparing Velocity Decomposition Methods in Homogeneous Molecular Dynamics Simulations, arXiv:2102.03691 [cond-mat.mtrl-sci]

 ### Optional citation for the in-out decomposition for 2D materials:
 * You can cite the following paper if you use `GPUMD` to study heat transport using the in-out decomposition for 2D materials and/or the spectral decomposition method as described in it:

-[3] Zheyong Fan, Luiz Felipe C. Pereira, Petri Hirvonen, Mikko M. Ervasti, Ken R. Elder, Davide Donadio, Tapio Ala-Nissila, and Ari Harju.
+[4] Zheyong Fan, Luiz Felipe C. Pereira, Petri Hirvonen, Mikko M. Ervasti, Ken R. Elder, Davide Donadio, Tapio Ala-Nissila, and Ari Harju.
 Thermal conductivity decomposition in two-dimensional materials: Application to graphene.
 Phys.
 Rev. B **95**, 144309, (2017). https://doi.org/10.1103/PhysRevB.95.144309

 ### Optional citation for the HNEMD method and the related spectral decomposition method:
 * You can cite the following paper if you use `GPUMD` to study heat transport using the HNEMD method and the associated spectral decomposition method:

-[4] Z. Fan, H. Dong, A. Harju, T. Ala-Nissila, Homogeneous nonequilibrium molecular dynamics method for heat transport and spectral decomposition with many-body potentials, Phys.
+[5] Z. Fan, H. Dong, A. Harju, T. Ala-Nissila, Homogeneous nonequilibrium molecular dynamics method for heat transport and spectral decomposition with many-body potentials, Phys.
 Rev. B **99**, 064308 (2019). https://doi.org/10.1103/PhysRevB.99.064308